Walter Montagu Douglas Scott, 5th Duke of Buccleuch: Background and education

+Buccleuch, Lord of the Liberty and Manors of Furness, and owner of extensive iron-mines in the area was, in conjunction with William Cavendish, 7th Duke of Devonshire, a main sponsor of the Furness Railway.
+He bought up a great eal of land in the area, and rebuilt Lindal-in-Furness as a model village.

 Career

 A great Scottish land magnate, Buccleuch was a Conservative in politics, and was appointed a Knight of the Garter in 1835 and a Privy Counsellor in 1842.
 He served as Lord Privy Seal from 1842 to 1846 and as Lord President of the Council from January to July 1846 in Peel's government, when he reluctantly supported Peel's decision to repeal the Corn Laws.
 After Peel's fall, the Duke's political career largely came to an end.
 In 1878 he became Chancellor of the University of Glasgow, a post he held until his death in 1884.

 On 6 January 1842 he was appointed Colonel of the Edinburgh Militia (a regiment that his grandfather the 3rd Duke had raised in 1798).
 He was appointed an Aide-de-Camp to Queen Victoria for the militia on 19 March 1857.
 On resigning from the command on 20 May 1879 he was appointed the first Honorary Colonel of the Queen's Edinburgh Light Infantry Militia, as the regiment had by then become.

 He joined the Canterbury Association on 20 May 1848.
 It was planned to build a town called Buccleuch in his honour near Alford Forest, but this did not eventuate.